Employment & Discrimination:

 - Currently instructed in a discrimination/harassment claim concerning the scope of protection afforded to transgender employees.

-- Successfully represented a foreign government in a dispute over whether the Employment Tribunal had international jurisdiction under section 15C of the Civil Jurisdiction and Judgments Act 1982 to hear a claim brought by a consultant working remotely in London.
-The Tribunal determined that the claimant was not a contract worker under section 41 of the Equality Act 2010.
-She also did not have an individual contract of employment with the respondent and, accordingly, the tribunal did not have international jurisdiction to hear the claim.
+- Successfully represented a foreign government in a dispute over whether the Employment Tribunal had international jurisdiction under post-Brexit legislation (section 15C of the Civil Jurisdiction and Judgments Act 1982) to hear a claim brought by a consultant working remotely in London.
+The Tribunal determined that the claimant did not have an “individual contract of employment” with the respondent and, accordingly, the tribunal did not have international jurisdiction to hear the claim.

 - Assisted Ben Cooper KC and Robert Moretto in preparation for Ghosh v Judicial Appointments Commission.
 The claimant, an applicant for the role of Deputy High Court Judge, brought a claim against the Judicial Appointments Commission for direct and indirect race discrimination.

 - Successfully represented a respondent GP Practice in an eight-day hearing.
 An ex-Partner of the Practice brought a claim (with a pleaded value of over £150,000) for sex and maternity/pregnancy discrimination and constructive expulsion under ss.44 and 46 Equality Act 2010.
-The claim involved allegations that Covid-19 related decisions made by the Practice during the first lockdown (and while the claimant was on maternity leave) were discriminatory.
+The claimant alleged that the partners had unlawfully made significant financial decisions about how to run the practice during Covid without her input, and that this had forced her to resign from the partnership.

 - Succeeded in a costs application against a claimant who had been legally represented up until the costs hearing.
 The respondent was awarded 100% of its claimed costs on the basis that the claimant had unreasonably pursued claims which had no merit.